 Support from Sefton Council and CVS

-Many of our residents who need help during the coronavirus crisis are being supported by their family, friends or neighbours.
+Many of our residents who need help are being supported by their family, friends or neighbours.

 For those who don’t have that support network in place, we want to make sure you know how to access help.

 You can get support by completing our online form.
 The information provided will help us understand what type of support you require.